2025 Extreme Heat Safety and Relief Strategy

 • Housing units may run misting systems on shade structures for staff and the inmate population to utilize while outdoors.

-Staff and Inmate Wellness
+Special Considerations for Staff and Inmate Wellness (Under Certain Conditions)

 • ADCRR staff and healthcare personnel will increase their daily monitoring of inmate health and wellness.